Monday, 30 April 2018

 In 1883, Kilmacduagh was united with Galway.
 Since that date, Kilfenora has been administered by the Bishop of Galway as Apostolic Vicar, directly under the Pope.

-Updated: 23 July 2018 (with image of Kilfenora Cathedral and link to posting on Kilfenora Cathedral).
+Updated: 23 July 2018 (with image of Kilfenora Cathedral and link to posting on Kilfenora Cathedral); 24 September 2018 (with image from the site of Emly Cathedral and link to posting on Emly Cathedral).